-While the mechanisms employed in TCP are essential for convergence to fairness and efficiency [8], they make TCP vulnerable to the presence of packet losses that are not directly attributed to legitimate congestion.
+While the mechanisms employed in TCP are essential for convergence to fairness and efficiency [8], they make TCP vulnerable to the presence of packet loss that are not directly attributed to legitimate congestion.
 In particular, it has been shown that an adversary mounting a shrew attack can exploit the TCP timeout mechanism, causing TCP flows to continually timeout [1].
 Also, an adversary mounting RoQ attacks can exploit the adaptive AIMD mechanism in TCP, causing significant degradation of quality [2].

 A complete assessment of the impact of low-rate attack would be difficult to achieve in practice, due to the high number of parameters involved, such as link capacity, buffer size, round-trip time, among others.
-That is, in addition to other factors such as the implementations of different versions of TCP and queue management algorithms.
+That is, in addition to other factors such as the TCP implementation used (Tahoe [7], Reno [9], NewReno [10] and SACK [11]) and the queue management implementation used (RED [12], and all other AQM schemes).
 The capabilities of the attacker should also be taken into account, such as the availability of any probing techniques for bandwidth and queuing delay estimation.
 Other non-deterministic factors are typically involved, due to timing the attack traffic, synchronization and the use of randomization.
 Fortunately, to derive worst-case analysis, some of the above factors could be abstracted away.
-For example, by assuming that lost packets belong to the victim as opposed to the attacker, one can abstract away the buffering implementation details of which packets are being dropped/queued.
+For example, by assuming that lost packets belong to the victim as opposed to the attacker, one can abstract away the buffering implementation.
 Clearly, this doesn't usually happen in practice, but it enables us to derive close to worst-case analysis.
 So in general, our results in this paper should be regarded as close to upper bounds rather than a real assessment of the impact of low-rate attacks.
 Also, our results give a relative comparison for different variants of low-rate attacks.
-Paper Outline: Section II presents our discrete-time model, where we study the behavior of a single TCP flow traversing a bottleneck link.
-In Section III, we quantify the maximum damage inflicted by different low-rate attacks, in addition to exposing new variants of such attacks.
-In Section IV, we study defense mechanisms against low-rate attacks.
-In Section V, we briefly discuss related work.
-We conclude in Section VI with a summary and future directions.